 The StreamSize option only affects buffers used by the movedat client.
 If you find it necessary to increase this value, you should increase the server StreamSize as well.

 Older servers and servers where compression is disabled will return an error if you attempt a compressed transaction.
-Compression cannot be used with Streaming Folders or Packaging.
+Inline compression cannot be used with Streaming Folders or Object Handlers.

 Since compression changes the amount and timing of data being sent, progress reports may be inaccurate while using compression.